bitsofcotton/ddpmopt/README.md

     ./tcont [xyit] <in0.ppm> ...
     cp `./tcont i <in0.ppm> ... | sort | head -n ... | tr '\n' ' '` outdir

-# Re-Re-Leave
+# Re-Re-Re-Leave
-We might re-re-leave this repository with this update, however, if there's some sort of the reason to improve, we re-re-open here, also, lieonn.hh change might be updated even we leave here.
+We might re-re-re-leave this repository with this update, however, if there's some sort of the reason to improve, we re-re-re-open here, also, lieonn.hh change might be updated even we leave here.

 # Real close
 2023/03/01